 According to one legal firm out of Canada website: https://valentlegal.ca/ specializing in personal injury law – some of the most overlooked questions when it comes to seeking compensation after incurring personal injury are ‘how significant was the injury – how severely has that injury affected a person’s health, ability to earn an income among other considerations was the injury the result of another party’s actions, or even lack of- and and most importantly the result of negligence?’

-In many smaller cases, not all injuries will require the use of a lawyer.
+In many smaller cases, not all injuries will require the use of a savvy and well equipped personal injury lawyer.
 If your injury is minor and you have the time to work on the legal and insurance claims on your own, it is possible for you to settle your own claim.
 Doing so will often save claimants one third of a received payout that would normally go to an attorney.

 That said- most responding insurers – especially if there is a lot financially at stake – will seek to offer a minimal amount of money in the hopes the claimant will go away- and by doing so – often forfeiting sums an experienced and savvy personal injury lawyer could have otherwise gotten on behalf of their client given their understanding of case law and experience in prior litigations and settlements.